-• For the DHW prescriptive compliance approach, the proposed code change would add a table to an existing or create a new Worksheet (CR1R-PLB).
+- For the DHW prescriptive compliance approach, the proposed code change would add a table to an existing or create a new Worksheet (CR1R-PLB). - For prescriptive HVAC change, update the NRCC-MCH-E to remove gas space heating option for multifamily buildings four stories and greater.
+Minor updates may be needed in CF1R-NCB-01-E accordingly. - For prescriptive HVAC change, update CF1R-NCB-01-E to remove gas space heating option for multifamily buildings three stories and fewer in Climate Zone 1-15.
+Add data field for ventilation system fan efficacy.

-- For prescriptive HVAC change, update the NRCC-MCH-E to remove gas space heating option for high-rise residential buildings.
-Minor updates may be needed in CF1R-NCB-01-E accordingly. - Add field verification of installed heat pump EER.
+Add field verification of installed heat pump EER.
 Minor updates may be needed in CF1R-NCB-01-E accordingly.